dvlab-research/ECCV22-P3AFormer-Tracking-Objects-as-Pixel-wise-Distributions/README.md

    # install gdown to download datasets from Google.
    pip install gdown
    pip install --upgrade gdown
+   cd models/ops
+   bash make.sh  # build extensions if you don't have one, and CUDA is needed.
    ```

    We give a full list of our conda in export_requirements.txt.

 ## Download datasets